 - Freeze until solid, about 4 hours.
 Remove from the pan and transfer in ziplock bag.

-- When ready to bake, bake straight from the freezer at the temperature mentioned below.
+- When ready to bake, transfer back in the pan with the foil and bake straight from the freezer at the temperature mentioned below.
 Add about 3 minutes more in baking time, or until the top turns slightly browned.

 Almond Shortbread Ingredients: